Certification Overview Doula Certification & Cross Certification

 What is the difference between "certification" and "licensure"?

 In the United States, licensure is a function of the individual states.
-Licensure involves government mandates, fees, and oversight, and is required for many professions such as hair stylists, daycare providers, home health care agencies, and more.
-Currently, there are no states where doula licensure is required.
+Licensure involves government mandates, fees, and oversight, and is required for many professions such as hair stylists, daycare providers, home health care agencies, and more, on a state-by-state basis.
+Currently, there are no states where doula licensure is required in order to practice as a doula.